 3) Be consistent, but use different approaches

 Take into consideration the different types of personalities that make up your team, and apply the diversity to your managing style.
 For example, there will be people who don’t take constructive criticism as well as others, so tailor your approach when providing feedback.
-In saying this however, you do have to be consistent in your team management techniques.
-The same behaviors need to be rewarded and/or discouraged throughout your team for your management to be effective.
+In saying this, however, you do have to be consistent in your team management techniques.
+The same behaviours need to be rewarded and/or discouraged throughout your team for your management to be effective.

 4) Recognize achievements

 If someone’s doing a good job, acknowledge it.
 Recognizing efforts illustrates to your team that you are paying attention to them and that you appreciate their hard work.
 It can be as little as announcing it in front of their peers, to something more special, like certificates or vouchers.
 Just remember to be consistent with this, because the last thing you want is for someone to think that you’re playing favourites.